zt-initech/pillow-simd/README.md

           |                     | 100px   | 0.4  | 16.4   | 36.2

-### Some conclusions
+### Some conclusion

-Pillow is always faster than ImagMagick and Pillow-SIMD is always faster than Pillow.
+Pillow is always faster than ImageMagick.
+And Pillow-SIMD is always faster than Pillow in 2—2.5 time.
+In general Pillow-SIMD with AVX2 almost always **10 times faster** than ImageMagick.

 ### Methodology

 All tests done on Ubuntu 14.04 64-bit runing on
-Intel Core i5 4258U with AVX2 CPU.
+Intel Core i5 4258U with AVX2 CPU on single thread.

+ImageMagick performance measured with command-line tool `convert` with `-verbose` and `-bench` arguments

-Following script were using for tests: https://gist.github.com/homm/f9b8d8a84a57a7e51f9c2a5828e40e63
+Following script were used for testing: https://gist.github.com/homm/f9b8d8a84a57a7e51f9c2a5828e40e63